 Rehabilitation improves balance and coordination.

-Constrictive Myelopathy is a newly disease diagnosed in Pugs, causing loss of coordination on the back legs, and paralysis.
+Constrictive Myelopathy is a new disease diagnosed in Pugs, causing loss of coordination on the back legs, and paralysis.

 Rehabilitation may help to delay the progression of decline in function and improve the quality of life of the pet.